-Biomedical and Multi-purpose HIV Prevention –Advocacy (16 Nov. to 13 Dec)
+Biomedical and Multi-Purpose HIV Prevention –Advocacy (16 Nov. to 13 Dec)

 KMWA has organised a series of Advocacy and Awareness events on Microbicides and Multi-Purpose Prevention Technologies.
 Under the IPM supported grant this week in Eldoret medical and healthcare professional with engage in awareness and Advocacy event.
 This will be followed by National Dialogue of stakeholders involved with HIV issues among adolescents and most at risk or key populations.
-This will be followed by various events to mark World AIDS Day, Editors Breakfast and Social Media Training for Young KMWA and Science Journalist.
+This will be followed by various events to mark World AIDS Day, Editors Breakfast and Social Media Training for Young KMWA and Science Journalists.

-Strengthening accountability for the promotion of the women and girls health and wellbeing in Kenya
+Strengthening accountability for the promotion of the women and girls health and well being in Kenya

 KENYA, NAIROBI, 10 NOVEMBER 2017 – UNFPA, the United Nations Population Fund in collaboration with the National Council on Population and Development (NCPD), Kenya Women Judges Association (KWJA) and Kenya Medical Women’s Association (KMWA) seeks to establish and implement a strategic advocacy and accountability platform – Women for Women (W4W).
 The platform aims to empower right holders and keep all stakeholders/duty bearers focused on delivering results and improvement in the health and wellbeing of women and girls in the Republic of Kenya.